• Skip to primary navigation

 Your lawyer will be on your side right from the beginning when you realize that your child was negligently harmed.
 And that lawyer can help you as your child grows.

-You may need help accessing government benefits, fighting against organizations that deny your child access, or going up against the local schools that refuse to put your child’s educational plan into action.
+You may need help accessing government benefits, fighting against organizations that deny your child access, or challenging the local schools that refuse to implement your child’s educational plan.

 Ohio Medical Malpractice Laws

 The right lawyer has a deep understanding of these laws, which vary by state.
-But you can make better decisions for your child if you also understand some of the basics.
+However, you can make better decisions for your child if you understand some basics.

 Also, restricting for plaintiffs is the requirement that you submit an affidavit of merit when filing your lawsuit.